libremfg/rhize-docs/content/deploy/install/services.md

 You must install the {{< param db >}} database service first.
 You also need to configure the {{< param db >}} service to have roles in Keycloak.

-If enabling the Audit Trail include, refer to [Enable change data capture](#enable-change-data-capture).
+If enabling the Audit Trail, also the include the configuration in [Enable change data capture](#enable-change-data-capture).

 1. Use Helm to install the database: